GE forecasts 2019 profit below estimates, shares fall

-Shares of the company, hammered by tens of billions of dollars in writeoffs over the past year and one of Wall Street’s worst-performing stocks, were down 2 percent in premarket trading on Thursday, after earlier falling as much as 4 percent following the release of the forecast.
+The U.S. industrial conglomerate said adjusted industrial free cash flow would be between negative $2 billion and zero.
+GE had warned investors last week about a net cash outflow from its industrial businesses.

-The U.S. industrial conglomerate, which spooked investors last week by warning of a net cash outflow from its industrial businesses this year, said adjusted industrial free cash flow would be between negative $2 billion and zero.
+The cash flow forecast takes into account more than $2 billion in charges for restructuring, corporate activity and “contingency” costs, the company said.

-“GE’s challenges in 2019 are complex but clear,” Culp said in a statement that reiterated his priorities of trimming GE’s debt and improving the performance of its industrial businesses, especially the ailing power-plant division.
+“GE’s challenges in 2019 are complex but clear,” Chief Executive Larry Culp said in a statement that reiterated his priorities of trimming GE’s debt and improving the performance of its industrial businesses, especially the ailing power-plant division.

-The company said it expects adjusted industrial free cash flow to be positive in 2020, with the pace of improvement accelerating in 2021, but provided no target figures.
+The company expects adjusted industrial free cash flow to be positive in 2020, with the pace of improvement accelerating in 2021, but provided no target figures.

-It said it expects free cash flow for its power business to remain negative in 2020 before turning positive in 2021.
+It expects free cash flow for its power business to remain negative in 2020 before turning positive in 2021.

 Investors are looking closely at GE’s cash and earnings after the company lost nearly $23 billion last year.

-Since becoming the first outside CEO to lead the 127-year-old company last October, Culp has taken a series of steps to restore profit and boost its stock, which has tumbled to less than a third of its value since mid-2016.
+As the first outsider to head the 127-year-old company, Culp has taken a series of steps to restore profit and boost its stock, which has tumbled to less than a third of its value since mid-2016.

 Last year, Culp slashed GE’s quarterly dividend to a penny a share.
 He struck a deal to sell the company’s biopharma unit to Danaher Corp in February for $21.4 billion.
 The proceeds will be used trim debt, which totaled $121 billion in December.